imax9000/destiny2-lore-books/books/Ripples.md

 "Crow, please," Glint pleads over his Guardian's shoulder.
 "Can you tell me why we're here?"

+Ahead, clouds of light and geometric shapes bloom into being.
+Glint lets out a sharp gasp and transmats away as Crow reaches for the hand cannon at his side.
+By the time the first Vex Goblin manifests, Crow has already trained his sights on it.

+A single pull of the trigger takes the machine's head off and sends it staggering across the field, firing blindly.
+Two more Goblins appear nearby and Crow blasts away their limbs like a child separating a fly from its wings.
+He ends them with the last bullets in the cylinder.

+A shimmer of violet light within the temporal storm heralds the arrival of a Vex Minotaur.
+It bellows a roar across the Venusian flats and fires a volley of energized plasma through the air.
+Crow weaves between them, tumbles forward through the shallow pools, and rises to his feet to shake out his hand cannon's cylinder, sending brass shell casings raining to the ground.

+The Minotaur revises its place in history, appearing to teleport forward as it shifts to a more advantageous future.
+It closes in on Crow before he can finish reloading and grabs him by the head, hefting him off his feet.
+The Minotaur raises its plasma cannon to Crow's chest and—

+***

+Crow sucks in a sharp breath and his eyes open to winged serpents circling in the cloudy Venusian sky.
+He coughs violently, rolling onto his side.
+The Vex are gone.

+"That was stupid," Glint chastises suddenly, and Crow remembers where—and when—he is.
+"Why didn't you use your Light?"

+"I wanted to test something," Crow says on sharp exhale.
+He pushes himself to his feet, only to find Glint an inch in front of his nose.

+"What could you possibly be testing all the way out here?" the little Ghost asks, looking around the desolate landscape.
+Then, the question Glint doesn't want to ask: "Were you trying to hurt yourself?"

+"No," Crow seethes.
+He nudges Glint to the side and starts to head back for the jumpship, but Glint persists.

+"Then why?" he demands, blocking Crow's path.

+"Because I wanted to know I was still me!"
+Crow snarls, his teeth bared in a display of fury.
+"Uldren Sov could defeat a Minotaur without the Light."
+His hackles lower.
+"I needed—I need to be sure that I'm not him.
+That you could still bring me back.
+That I was still—worthy of this !"

+Glint's monocular eye bobs down to look at the ground.
+He is silent.

+This time, Crow doesn't try to push past him.
+He stands still, listening to the blast of distant geysers, to the call of serpents in the sky.

+"I'm sorry," Glint whispers.

 # VII - Interpolation

 "I hate you."